Histotechnologist Schools

 • Accreditation: National Accrediting Agency for Clinical Laboratory Sciences (NAACLS)

-In sum, there is a lot of flexibility in histotechnology programs for people with busy schedules.
-In addition, hybrid and online programs are expected to expand as histotechnology training programs, and others are offered in blended learning environments.
+In sum, histotechnology programs have a lot of flexibility for people with busy schedules.
+In addition, hybrid and online programs are expected to expand as histotechnology training programs and others are offered in blended learning environments.

 Histotechnologist Core & Elective Courses